-In the dispensing pharmacy industry, earnings traditionally have been heavily impacted by revisions to NHI drug prices and dispensing fees.
-The NHI drug price and dispensing fee revisions implemented in April 2022 resulted in a 1.35% reduction in drug prices, and delivered a 0.08% increase in dispensing fees due to higher points awarded for the interpersonal work of pharmacists.
-In addition to the hardship brought about by reduction of drug prices, the generic drugs industry has seen a number of quality issues in recent years.
-Under these circumstances, the company believes the needs for improved operational efficiency and more stable management will remain strong in the pharmacy industry.
+The dispensing pharmacy industry is heavily impacted by revisions to NHI drug prices and dispensing fees, which can have a significant effect on revenue.
+The NHI drug price and dispensing fee revisions were implemented in April 2022 and resulted in a 1.35% reduction in drug prices and a 0.08% increase in dispensing fees due to a broader evaluation of pharmacist interpersonal work.
+Moreover, quality control issues have emerged in the generic drug industry, adding to the challenges faced by the industry.
+Therefore, the company believes that there is a continuing strong need for operational efficiency improvements and more stable management in the pharmacy industry under these circumstances.

-The company views these circumstances as an opportunity for expansion and in the Pharmaceuticals Network business it will strive to acquire new network affiliates, provide comprehensive management support to pharmacies, and further improve the efficiency of pharmaceutical distribution.
-In the Community Pharmacy business, it maintains a cautious view on the recovery of prescription volume.
-That being said, it will endeavor to strengthen interpersonal operations by fostering a medical mindset and facilitating high-quality pharmacotherapy, while also targeting prescription acquisition primarily through "Tsunagaru Pharmacy."
-As of end-FY03/23, a total of 4,400 pharmacies (+2,757 YoY) have placed orders to take up the Tsunagaru Pharmacy service, and 3,400 pharmacies (+2,489 YoY) have already adopted the service.
-On the expense front, the company expects to incur upfront costs associated with strengthening store development and increasing new store openings with a view to expanding the pharmacy network.
+The company sees the current situation as an opportunity for business expansion and plans to focus on the Pharmaceuticals Network business by working towards acquiring new network affiliates, providing comprehensive management support to pharmacies, and further improving the efficiency of pharmaceutical distribution.
+In the Community Pharmacy business, the company is taking a cautious approach to the recovery of prescription volume.
+However, it will aim to strengthen interpersonal operations by fostering a medical mindset and facilitating high-quality pharmacotherapy, while also targeting prescription acquisition primarily through the "Tsunagaru Pharmacy" service.
+As of the end of FY03/23, the company aims to have 4,400 pharmacies (+2,757 YoY) place orders to take up the Tsunagaru Pharmacy service, and 3,400 pharmacies (+2,489 YoY) to have already adopted the service.
+In order to expand the pharmacy network through new store openings, the company expects to incur upfront costs in the short term.